 Snow Forecast & Report: Whistler

-Daily Snow: Whistler
+Daily Snow Forecast: Whistler

 Is Whistler or Blackcomb better?

-These are two huge mountains.
-Ski one per day.
+These are two huge mountains, ski one per day.
 It’s a waste of time to go back and forth.
-Many people download to the bottom at the end of the day, but you can ski.
-Your ticket allows you to ski both and they are both great mountains.
-Don’t forget to take the Peak Gondola to go from one to another.
+Many people download to the bottom at the end of the day, but you can ski – it’s fun and puts a nice exclamation point end to your ski day!

 On the way back, if you've never checked out Vancouver, it's a great city.
 Check the Elbow Room for breakfast/lunch.
 Just hope and pray you get the original "soup nazi" guy as your server.
 Grandville Island, Stanley Park, Yaletown, walk Robson street, so much more.
 You’ll find some of the best restaurants in the world, especially Asian food.
 And the Northwest food, with local seafood, is outstanding.
 There is a cool street with many outdoor stores on it (Broadway).
 MEC is there and it's their version of REI.
 The same, but a little different.